briggstwitchell/git-workshop/basic-commands/git-add.md

 * the new version (with the extra line) would not be committed if we made a commit right now
 * we could also throw away our new changes by using ```git restore <filename>```

+Right now, we have access to 2 versions of README.md:
+1. The version we ran ```git add``` on just a moment ago, with just one line of code
+2. The version that exists in our directory now, with 2 lines of code

 If we want to save the newest version of README.md to the index, we just add the file again:
 ```bash
 git add README.md